 Allen Cooper, MPP, JD, Director of State and Local Education Advocacy, National Wildlife Federation.
 Risk Literacy: A Holistic Approach to Risk Management* (lecture video not given for online use)

 What do a kid on a swing, a center director, and an insurance underwriter all have in common?
-They are all trying to manage risk—and operating within a society that is risk averse and doesn’t provide them with many tools or experiences that helps them to do that in a way that allows them to achieve their aims.
-In this workshop we will learn about the limitations of our traditional, regulation based approach to risk, and an alternative approach that focuses on risk literacy.
+They are all trying to manage risk—and operating within a society that is risk-averse and doesn’t provide them with many tools or experiences that helps them to do that in a way that allows them to achieve their aims.
+In this workshop, we will learn about the limitations of our traditional, regulation based approach to risk, and an alternative approach that focuses on risk literacy.

 Lorie Barnes, Executive Director, NC Association for the Education of Young Children (NCaeyc).
 Mindfulness in Nature: How Outdoor Learning Supports Well-being of Children and Adults

-Mindfulness is the process of developing greater awareness of and intentionality about one’s experiences, thoughts, physical being, feelings and behaviors.
+Mindfulness is the process of developing greater awareness of and intentionality about one’s experiences, thoughts, physical being, feelings, and behaviors.
 In short, mindfulness is being reflective and paying attention… or “reflective attention.”
 Reflective attention is about being observant, acting with purpose and attuning to one’s ever-changing conditions.
 Being mindful in nature with young children provides unique opportunities for reflective attention and richer, more authentic learning and developmental experiences.
 Playing and learning in nature fosters personal well-being and positive interactions with others.
 Nature play can help create a caring community of learners where each individual thrives within a positive group setting.
 Because young children’s developing brains crave both predictability and novelty, it is important to provide rich experiences within a familiar context.
-While these paradoxical conditions may not easily co-exist in a classroom setting, playing and learning in nature provide an endless supply of opportunities for exploration, wonder, and intrigue within patterns, routines and settings that bring children comfort and certainty.
+While these paradoxical conditions may not easily co-exist in a classroom setting, playing and learning in nature provide an endless supply of opportunities for exploration, wonder, and intrigue within patterns, routines, and settings that bring children comfort and certainty.
 The brain pathways children develop and strengthen during nature play translate into greater success in the classroom.
 In mindful nature play, children develop sensory, behavioral and cognitive abilities that allow them to become attentive thinkers, creative problem-solvers and capable learners.
 In this session, we will explore the importance of and ways to support mindfulness in nature, “reflective attention,” and our own well-being so that we can have the greatest possible positive impact on young children.